-Healthcare supply chain management refers to obtaining and organizing all the necessary products which enable proper functioning of a healthcare organization and providing patients with the necessary treatment.
+Healthcare supply chain management refers to obtaining and organizing all the necessary products which enable proper functioning of a healthcare organization like LAC and providing patients with the necessary treatment.
 This does not only include medical products.
 Medical care providers do not only need syringes and medicine, but computers, papers, and pens, for example, as well.

 The healthcare supply chain starts all the way down at the medical product manufacturer.
 Some products are obtained directly from these manufacturers, while others involve a more complex purchasing procedure.
 Sometimes it is necessary to contact and hire a group purchasing organization that will handle all the details and sign a purchasing contract with the manufacturer on behalf of the health center or hospital.

 When products arrive at the healthcare organization or to any affordable walk-in clinic, they are stocked carefully into inventory by the staff involved in the healthcare supply chain management.